nmshd/documentation/_includes/scenarios/integrate/integration-example.md

   - [Install the Connector](https://enmeshed.eu/integrate/connector-installation)
   - Make sure the [Sync Module is disabled]({% link _docs_operate/configuration.md %}#sync) (because in this tutorial we will synchronize manually via the HTTP endpoint)
   - Make sure the [docs are enabled]({% link _docs_operate/configuration.md %}#corehttpapi) for the documentation route to work
-  - Get the API key that was configured during installation of the Connector (it needs to be sent in the `X-API-KEY` header of every HTTP request)
+  - Get the API key that was configured during installation of the Connector (it needs to be sent in the `X-API-KEY` header of every HTTP Request)
 - You need the [enmeshed App]({% link _docs_use/install-the-app.md %}) installed on your mobile device.

 ## Establishing Relationships